-Q. Does Cisco plan to offer additional services for customers who would like access to Cisco Tetration expertise beyond the initial deployment?
+Q. Does Cisco offer additional services for customers who would like access to Cisco Secure Workload expertise beyond the initial deployment?

-Cisco Services experts have deep experience and cross-technology expertise in data center operations, security, networking, and Hadoop (and collaborate with Cisco Tetration engineering teams).
+Cisco Services experts have deep experience and cross-technology expertise in workload security and also collaborate with Cisco Secure Workload engineering teams.

-Q. Who can sell the Cisco Tetration Analytics platform?
+Q. Who can sell the Cisco Secure Workload platform?

-A. Any Cisco partner can sell Cisco Tetration Analytics.
+A. Any Cisco partner can sell Cisco Secure Workload.
 There is no specific Cisco Authorized Technology Partner (ATP) requirement.

-Q. With what customers should partners position the Cisco Tetration Analytics platform?
+Q. With what customers should partners position the Cisco Secure Workload platform?

-A. Cisco Tetration provides value to a broad range of customers.
-The initial target industries are financial, healthcare, defense, intelligence, and other industries in which security and compliance are primary concerns.
+A. Cisco Secure Workload provides value to a broad range of customers.
+Target verticals include, but are not restricted to, financial, healthcare, defense, intelligence, and other industries in which security and compliance are primary concerns.

 To view buying options and speak with a Cisco sales representative, visit https://www.cisco.com/c/en/us/buy.html.